dseguy/php-error-messages/messages/cannot-use-[]-for-reading.rst

 Description
 ___________

 The append operator ``[]`` is a write operator: it alters the underlying variable.
 It cannot be used for reading, as it doesn't produce a value.
-Hence, it is not possible to use the append operator as an argument, or with a short assignement operator.
+Hence, it is not possible to use the append operator as an argument, or with a short assignment operator.

 Example
 _______